Iteratively regularized landweber iteration method: Convergence analysis via H\"older Stability: Preliminaries

 \subsection{Iteratively Regularized Landweber Iteration Method}

-In Banach spaces, we consider the following non-noisy version of the iteratively regularized Landweber iteration method given in $[31]$.
-Here $J_p: U \to U^*$, $J_q^*: U^* \to U$, $j_p: V \to V^*$ are duality mappings and $\mu$ is a positive constant. $u_0$ is the initial guess of the solution and $ k \geq 0$.
-Here $p, q > 1$ are conjugate indices.
-This iterative scheme is a Gradient type method resulting from the application of gradient descent to the misfit $\|F(u)-v\|^p$. \begin{remark} For the Hilbert space settings, convergence of Iteratively regularized Landweber iteration scheme is shown in $[24]$ for noisy data and the appropriate choice of $\beta_i$'s in $[0, 1]$.
-Also convergence rates were obtained provided the exact solution satisfy source condition.
-In $[31, \text{Theorem}\ 7.5]$, convergence rates were obtained for this method in Banach spaces by incorporating the variational inequalities and the non-linearity estimate where $v \in U$ and $u, u^{\dagger}+v$ are in some ball of positive radius around exact solution $u^{\dagger}$, $\nu \in (0, 1]$, $\beta, K > 0$ and $\Delta_p^{u_0}(u^{\dagger}, u ) = \Delta_p(u^{\dagger}-u_0, u-u_0)$.
-Also $c_1 = 1$ or $c_1+c_2p > 1$, $c_1+c_2\frac{2\nu}{\nu +1} \geq 1$.
-Here, we study both the convergence and convergence rates by incorporating an alternative condition, namely H\"older type stability $($see Section $3)$ replacing the variational inequalities and the non-linearity estimate. \end{remark} \begin{remark} There is an another version of the Iteratively regularized Landweber Iteration method which is:

-In Hilbert spaces, above method reduces to the method discussed in $[3]$ with $\mu = 1$.
-The only difference there is that noise in the data is also taken into consideration. \end{remark} \begin{remark} If $\beta_ k = 0$ for each $k$ in $(2.1)$, i.e. in Iteratively regularized Landweber iteration, then the method is nothing but Landweber iteration method discussed in $[23]$ with $x_{k+1} = u_{k+1}$ and $u_0 = 0$. \end{remark}
+In Banach spaces, we consider the following iteratively regularized Landweber iteration method given in $[33]$: Here $J_p: U \to U^*$, $J_q^*: U^* \to U$, $j_p: V \to V^*$ are duality mappings, $\mu$ is a positive constant, $u_0= u_0^{\delta}$ is the initial guess of the solution, $v^{\delta} \in V$ be such that $\|v^{\delta}-v\|\leq \delta$ and $p, q > 1$ are conjugate indices.
+This iterative scheme is a Gradient type method resulting from the application of gradient descent to the misfit $\|F(u)-v\|^p$. \begin{remark} For Hilbert space settings, convergence of Iteratively regularized Landweber iteration scheme $(2.1)$-$(2.2)$ has been shown in $[25]$ for the noisy data and the appropriate choice of $\beta_i$'s in $[0, 1]$.
+Also convergence rates have been obtained in $[15]$ provided the exact solution satisfies the source conditions $[16]$.
+In $[33, \text{Theorem}\ 7.5]$, convergence rates have been obtained for the method $(2.1)$-$(2.2)$ in Banach spaces by incorporating the following variational inequalities and the non-linearity estimate where $v \in U$ and $u, u^{\dagger}+v$ are in some ball of positive radius around the exact solution $u^{\dagger}$, $\nu \in (0, 1]$, $\beta >0, K > 0$, $\Delta_p^{u_0}(u^{\dagger}, u ) = \Delta_p(u^{\dagger}-u_0, u-u_0)$ and $c_1$, $c_2$ are properly chosen constants.
+Here, we study both the convergence and convergence rates by incorporating an alternative condition, namely H\"older type stability $(3.2)$ replacing the variational inequalities and the non-linearity estimate. \end{remark} \begin{remark} For solving $F(u)=v$, suppose $v^{\delta}$ is known to us such that $\|v^{\delta}-v\|\leq\delta$ for some $\delta >0$.
+Then, consider the following iteration scheme: This is another version of Iteratively regularized Landweber Iteration method.
+In Hilbert spaces, this method reduces to the method discussed in $[4]$ with $\mu = 1$.\end{remark} \begin{remark} If $\beta_ k = 0$ for each $k$ in $(2.1)$, then the resulting method is nothing but the Landweber iteration method discussed in $[24]$ with $u_0 = \delta= 0$. \end{remark} Now, we recall the properties of duality mappings through which one get to know about the conditions under which the duality mapping $J_p$ is single valued, invertible etc., see $[10, 17]$. \begin{theorem} For $p > 1$, the following holds: \begin{enumerate} \item For every $u \in U$, the set $J_p(u)$ is non empty.